-The Bermuda College/University of Kent Law Programme LLB Part I is equivalent to one year's full-time study at Kent.
+The Bermuda College/University of Kent Law Programme LLB Part I is equivalent to one year's fulltime study at Kent.
 Applicants fall into three general categories: regular, mature, and short term (audit).
 Five modules, taught by Kent convenors, are available via the Internet, in addition to weekly seminars, taught by local lawyers.
 Upon completion, students are eligible to receive a Certificate in Law and Society from the University of Kent or to begin Part II of the Bachelor of Laws degree Programme at the University of Kent.

+For more information regarding all programmes contact:

-For more information, contact Ameenah Ahad at 239-4041 or email: aahad@college.bm
+Ameenah Ahad | Programme Coordinator/External Programmes | Tel: 239-4041 or Email: aahad@college.bm